bombchus/z64-music-wiki/docs/advanced/audiobanks/custom-audiobank.md

 placeholder

+addresses don't need to be in any particular order except for the header data(?)

 !!! warning
     Audiobanks as they are used in-game are slightly different than the structure of `soundfont.h` used by decomp.
 Tools may also use different naming and formatting and allow for more or less flexibility, this page must be edited again to accomodate for any new `C` based tools that may and will eventually arise from decomp.